larroy/clearskies_core/README.md

 # Status of the project

+* This project is **abandoned**, but is left here as a reference, especially wrt uvpp, sqlitepp and vector clock management, reasons follow:
+ - The protocol should be binary for efficiency.
+ - I would use FRP patterns to handle events instead of callbacks.
+ - In retrospective using the visitor pattern was a lot of boilerplate.
+ - There's [Syncthing](http://syncthing.net/) that while is programmed in go, covers most of my use cases.

 * Early stages of development, there's nothing here for users.
 Only if you are willing to help and contribute. **THIS SOFTWARE IS NOT YET FUNCTIONAL**